 These Baptism Preparation Classes are held bi-monthly on the 2nd Monday of the month from 6:00-7:00 p.m. in the Assembly Room.

 Baptisms can be scheduled following the 5:00 p.m.
-Mass on Saturdays and the 7:30 a.m. or Noon Masses on Sundays.
+Mass on Saturday or the Noon Mass on Sunday.